Tornadoes of 1958: January

 There were 11 tornadoes confirmed in the US in January.

 January 1 (Manitoba)

 A tornado was confirmed in Amaranth, Manitoba.
 Damage information is unknown.

+January 1

+A short lived but damaging F1 tornado struck the Buena Vista Trailer village just south of New Port Richey, Florida.
+The tornado heavily damaged 3 of the 115 trailers, resulting in one woman being injured and needing to be treated for three broken ribs.

 January 10

 A rare F0 tornado hit Crescent City, California.
 There was only minor damage with no casualties being reported.

 January 24

 An isolated, but strong F2 tornado tore through Cochran, Georgia, injuring 16.

 February

 There were 20 tornadoes confirmed in the US in February.

 February 3

 A brief, but rare F0 tornado struck Gualala Point Island south of Gualala, California.
 There were no casualties.

 February 26–27

 A destructive and deadly outbreak of 16 tornadoes hit the Southeast.
 The first tornado to cause casualties on February 26 was a short-lived, but strong F2 tornado that injured two on the south side of Hosston, Louisiana.
 Three destructive tornadoes then struck Mississippi.
 The first one was a long-tracked F3 tornado that moved directly through Downtown Jackson, killing eight and 26 injuries on its 69.7 mile path.
 Just 10 minutes after that tornado touched down, an even longer-tracked F3 tornado touched down further to the east, striking Harrisville, Piney Woods, Walnut Grove, and Madden, killing one and injuring 34 on its 71-mile-path.
 Further to the south, an F2 tornado pummeled the towns of White Sand, Hillsdale, and Eastern Lumberton, injuring nine.

 Later that evening, another F2 tornado tracked through Gulf Hills, Vancleave, and Hurley, Mississippi, injuring one.
 A catastrophic F3 tornado then tore through the rural Mississippi counties of Perry, Greene, and Wayne, killing four and injuring 20.
 The final strong tornado of the event took place just before midnight when a brief, but destructive F3 tornado hit Savannah, Tennessee, although there were no casualties.
 Two weak tornadoes touched down the next day before the outbreak came to an end.
 In the end, the tornadoes killed 13 and injured 92.